 The small amount of sugar in the water mixture doesn’t spoil the honey.
 Not even close.
 Whatever sugar might be added to the bees’ guts from misting them with a bit of slightly sweetened water is something like 0.00000001% of what goes into making their honey.
 It ain’t no thing.

 I mention that when it comes to spraying the bees or smoking the bees, in both cases, it’s usually better to go with less than more.
 However, a spray bottle is more forgiving than a smoker.
 Too much smoke is really not great for the bees.
 It can be highly disruptive.
-With the spray, though, if I go a little overboard, the consequences are usually nothing to worry about.
+With the spray, though, if I go a little overboard, the consequences are minimal.
+The bees are wet and eventually dry off.

-The smoker still has it’s place in my beekeeping, but not as often as my spray bottle.
+The smoker still has its place in my beekeeping, but not as often as my spray bottle.
+When I need to do something quick and easy with the bees but I don’t have time to light a smoker, I grab my spray bottle.
+And like many experienced beekeepers, I often don’t use anything on the bees (though I’d say that takes practice and knowing how the read the bees).
 The only down side to my spray bottle is that sometimes I forget to refill it and then I’m out of luck.

 Postscript: I was asked if the sugar water triggers robbing.
 Nope.
 There’s barely any sugar in the mix.
 It’s not sugar syrup.
 It’s water with a tiny taste of sweetness in it.
 An excessive use of an essential oil can drive the bees a bit crazy too (a trick that many bee feed formulas count on), but again, the amount of essential oils in the water mixture is minuscule, and it’s not even necessary.
 I use plan ole water sometimes and it’s fine.
 I was also asked if the sugar water makes the bees’ wings sticky so they can’t fly.
 Yes, it does seem to do that, but again, there is so little sugar in the water that it either dries off on its own without bothering the bees, or it’s easily groom off by other bees.
 Keep in mind also that the sprayer is set to a fine mist.
 The bees aren’t getting soaked.
 They react to getting a fine mist in their face and then back away out of the line of fire, very much like they would with a small hit of smoke.